bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   login1
   nfs1

-And now let's check login1 (when will exist) can access these variables also:
+And now let's check login1 (when will exist) can also access these variables:

 .. code-block:: bash